resourceful-ageing/resourceful-sensortag/README.md

 New sensortag CC2650STK's can be flash using the SmartRF Flash Programmer 2 software from TI.
 Connect you Sensortag using the Debugger and in the Main tab select Multiple flash images which can be found in the directory "hex".

+When flashing the sensortag for the first time, make sure to include `bim_extflash.hex`.

 ## Changing the firmware
 Download/install the BLE-stack (2.2.1) from TI website (http://www.ti.com/tool/ble-stack)
 You should get a directory like "ti\simplelink\ble_sdk_2_02_01_18\src\examples\sensortag\cc26xx\app"